 3.17 Lamp Processing Equipment and Operation

-The Lighting Resources Facility will use the Balcan MP8000 equipment to process lamps.
+The Lighting Resources Facility uses the Balcan MP8000 equipment to process lamps.
 The Balcan MP8000 equipment is a completely self-contained, negative pressure lamp processor that has been designed and installed to separate, clean, and collect components of mercury containing and incandescent type lamps and other bulbs.
 The Balcan MP8000 can process up to 5,000 four (4)-foot fluorescent T-12 type lamps per hour through the primary in-feed conveyor while simultaneously accepting, processing, and separating glass, metal components, and mercury containing phosphor powder through the secondary process unit from crushed lamps including:

 Fluorescent lamps,